Soappyooo/Refer_Grasp/readme.md

 `--scene-graph-rows`: Scene graph rows.
 Default to 4.
 `--scene-graph-cols`: Scene graph cols.
 Default to 4.
 `--seed`: Random seed, should not be set unless debugging.
 Default to None.
 `--persistent-data-cleanup-interval`: Clean up persistent data interval.
-Default to 7.
+Default to 100.
 `--texture-limit`: Texture limit.
 Default to "2048".
 `--cpu-threads`: Number of CPU threads used in render.
 0 for auto setting.
 Default to 0.
+`--samples`: Max samples for rendering, bigger for less noise.
+Default to 512.

 ### Run with arguments on multiple GPUs:
 For example, to generate a dataset with 1000 iterations and 5 images per iteration on 4 GPUs, run: